 One interesting question that this chapter raises is whether or not Evey has embraced V’s violent methods along with his identity.
 While it’s true that Evey has just blown up Downing Street, she made sure to announce the bombing in advance, making the explosion a symbolic defeat for Norsefire but giving people a chance to escape the building.
 It could be argued, of course, that in bombing a building Evey has decided to use violence.
 Moore wants us to resolve this matter for ourselves.

 Evey thinks to herself that the task ahead of her is phenomenally difficult, but crucial.
 She puts on her mask and returns to the Shadow Gallery.
-There she finds the young man from the riot, lying on the floor.
-The man awakes and asks where he is.
-The new V welcomes the man, and explains that they are in the Shadow Gallery—her home.
+There she finds Dominic, lying on the floor.
+Dominic awakes and asks where he is.
+The new V welcomes him and explains that they are in the Shadow Gallery—her home.

 Here at last, we see Evey embracing the role of V as well as the clothes and mask.
 She will educate her new pupil, just as the former V educated her.
 One fascinating possibility that this raises is that the former V wasn’t the real “man in room V” at all: perhaps he, too, was once a naïve young man (or woman) who learned to use knowledge and violence to achieve his ends.